department-of-veterans-affairs/va.gov-team/teams/vsp/product-management/product-readme-template.md

-# **VSP Product Brief Template**
+# **VSP Product README Template**

-Use this template to create a Product Brief for your product.
+Use this template to create a VFS-facing README for your product.
 To begin,
 1. Copy this file to `platform/<product-name>/README.md`.
 1. Fill out all sections below for your product.
 1. Delete this preamble, all italicized instruction blocks, and any unused links within the template.